 LV Criminal Defense can provide representation and advice to those faced with accusations of unlawful sexual conduct with students.
 Our experienced legal team has successfully represented many defendants accused of different violations of the laws in Chapter 201 and we will work with you to identify a strategic approach to fighting charges to maximize the chances of getting the most favorable possible outcome.
 Just give us a call to find out how we can help you.

-Nevada laws on sexual conduct with pupils and students are found within Nevada Revised Statute section 201.470 through Nevada Revised Statute section 201.550.
+Nevada laws on sexual conduct with pupils and students are found within the Nevada Revised Statute section 201.470 through Nevada Revised Statute section 201.550.
 Within these statutes, N.R.S.
 201.540 addresses sexual conduct between employees or volunteers at schools and pupils at those schools, and N.R.S.
 201.550 addresses sexual conduct between certain employees at a college or university and students at the university.

 According to N.R.S.
 201.540, it is generally unlawful for a person who is 21 or older who is employed in a position of authority at a public or private school to engage in sexual conduct with pupils.
 It is also unlawful for a person 21 or older who is volunteering at a public or private school to engage in sexual conduct with students.

 If an employee or volunteer engages in sexual activities with a pupil who is 16 or 17 and who is attending the school, the employee can be convicted of a category C felony.
 If the pupil is 14 or 15 years of age when the sexual contact occurs, the employee or volunteer could be found guilty of a category B felony.
-The punishment for this offense is a minimum of one year imprisonment and a maximum of six years imprisonment, as well as a fine up to $5,000.
+The punishment for this offense is a minimum of one-year imprisonment and a maximum of six years imprisonment, as well as a fine up to $5,000.

 The definition of an employee in a position of authority or a volunteer who is covered by this statute includes teachers, instructors, administrators, coaches, teacher’s aides, and nonprofessional employees who assist with instruction or supervision.
 However, there is an exception in circumstances where the person who is covered by this statute is married to the pupil with whom the sexual conduct takes place.

 N.R.S.
 201.550 addresses sexual conduct with college or university employees and students.
-According to the relevant statute, a person who is 21 or older who is employed in a position of authority by a college or a university and who has sexual contact with a 16 or 17 year old attending the college or enrolled in the college can be convicted of a Category C felony offense.
+According to the relevant statute, a person who is 21 or older who is employed in a position of authority by a college or a university and who has sexual contact with a 16 or 17-year-old attending the college or enrolled in the college can be convicted of a Category C felony offense.
 The definition of employee is the same as it is for the other statute addressing sexual conduct with pupils at other schools.

 Nick Wooldridge has a long track record of representing clients accused of serious federal and state crimes in Nevada.

-Sexual conduct for purposes of these statutes is defined in Nevada Revised Statute section 201.520.
+Sexual conduct for purposes of these statutes is defined in the Nevada Revised Statute section 201.520.
 The definition of sexual conduct is very broad.
 Prohibited sexual contact between authority figures or volunteers and pupils includes ordinary sexual intercourse, fellatio, cunnilingus, anal intercourse, or any other oral-genital contact.
 It also includes any type of physical contact by a person with the unclothed genitals or the pubic area of another person for purposes of arousal or gratifying the sexual desire of either person.